nikhil27gargeya/nikhil27gargeya.github.io/basics.md

 push_back vs emplace_back
-push_back is for constructs and appends a copy of that element emplace_back is to construct and append an element in place within the container
+push_back is for constructs and appends a copy of that element emplace_back is to construct and append an element in place within the container reserve(): reserves memory for at least a specificied number of elements

 Function Signature:
 function name + parameters

 --version command can tell you what version you are using

+Networking:
+TCP: Transmission Control Protocol
+3 way handshake: SYN (synchronize), SYN-ACK (synchronize acknowledge), ACK (acknowledge) Seq Number: counter used to track every byte sent outward by a host (doesn't start at 1 for security reasons)

+Web Socket:
+Context: Chatting Application
+Person 1 and Person 2 both have instances of their application Server and Database that stores conversation data
+In a REST model, Person 1 application sends POST request (containing room, user id, message payload) to the server and database will store it
+When Person 2 responds, this response is retrieved with a GET request from Person 1's application Issue here is that we don't know how to notify Person 2 to pull the request.
+This can be solved using shortpulling, meaning that when the application loads up, it will send a GET request asking for any new messages.
+However, this is not efficient at all, because of latency delay between api calls.
+Longpulling would be keeping the request open until the database changes.
+In the Web Socket model, Person 1 and Person 2 application establishes connection to the server (indicating that the user is present).
+When a message is sent, the server will broadcast the message out to the recipient user.
+So, instead of request-response which is client-initiated, server can initiate and push content which is bidirectional.